AndriiSenchenko/GCD/README.md

 # GCD
-"An educational project aimed at familiarizing oneself with the Grand Central Dispatch technology and thread management.
+An educational project aimed at familiarizing oneself with the Grand Central Dispatch technology and thread management.
 By developing this project, you can learn the following skills and knowledge:
 Understanding the fundamental concepts and principles of Grand Central Dispatch.
 Using Grand Central Dispatch for parallel task execution in applications.